Meet our team

 Dr Elaine Douglas

-Elaine is a Lecturer in Global Ageing based in the Faculty of Social Sciences, the University of Stirling.
+Elaine, Associate Professor in Ageing & Public Health, is based in the Faculty of Social Sciences, the University of Stirling.
 She seeks to turn Healthy Ageing in Scotland into reality by providing researchers and policymakers with timely information about the health, social and economic circumstances of older people in Scotland.
 Elaine is overseeing the management, conduct and reporting of the HAGIS: COVID-19 Impact and Recovery Study.
 Her research interests are in the social and economic determinants of health, life-course and ageing research, and health-related policy.

 Elaine has a PhD in Public Health from University College London (2015), an MSc in Health, Community & Development from the London School of Economics (2009), and a BSc in Psychology from the University of Stirling (2008).